NipunaRanasinghe/module-ballerinax-slack/docs/README.md

    cd <connector-repo-name>
    ```

-3. Visit the [Ballerina generated connector template](https://github.com/ballerina-platform/ballerina-library/tree/main/library-templates/generated-connector-template) on GitHub.

-4. Visit and copy the structure from the [standard Ballerina generated connector template](https://github.com/ballerina-platform/ballerina-library/tree/main/library-templates/generated-connector-template) to your local repository folder.
-Make sure to include all files and directories.
+3. Visit the [Ballerina generated connector template on GitHub](https://github.com/ballerina-platform/ballerina-library/tree/main/library-templates/generated-connector-template/files) and copy the entire project structure and content to your local repository folder, making sure to include all files and directories.

-5. Your local project structure should now look similar to this:
+4. Your local project structure should now look similar to this:
    ```
    module-ballerinax-myconnector/
    ├── .github/